Last modified on October 2, 2024, at 23:30 BST (UTC+1)

 The medieval ecclesiastical parish was more than just a religious institution, and church property was multifunctional.
 Manors fragmented and reformed due to gifts, inheritance, and marriages.
 By the end of the Middle Ages, the parish system had little to do with landholding patterns.

-Civil parishes in England and Wales were established by national and local government Acts during the 19th century.
+Civil parishes in England and Wales were eventually established by national and local government Acts during the 19th century.
 These introduced greater local administrative duties and responsibilities, and formalised a distinction between civil parishes and their religious counterparts.

 Combe Martin Photo Gallery | Combe Martin Silver Mining | Combe Martin Church Roodscreen